Adding and Dropping Courses

 Impact of Adding and Dropping courses on Tuition

-Deadlines for tuition adjustments are strictly enforced and exceptions cannot be made.
-The deadline for tuition adjustment is the 10th day of classes for full-semester courses and 5th day of classes for first-half semester courses.
-If courses are added after the deadline, the University will charge for all attempted classes.
+Deadlines for tuition adjustments are final and strictly enforced.
+No exceptions will be granted.
+For full-semester courses, the tuition adjustment deadline is the 10th day of classes; for 8-week courses, it is the 5th day of classes.
+Any courses added after these deadlines will result in tuition charges for all attempted courses.

-- View the Office of the Registrar Tuition and Fees Website for more specific information.
+For additional resources, please review the Office of the Registrar Tuition and Fees for more specific information.

 Making Schedule Changes